Suneela-Siddiqui/expense_tracker_app/README.md

 flutter run
 ```

-Make sure you have an emulator running or a device connected.
+Ensure a device or emulator is connected.

 ## 🛠️ Tech Stack

 - Flutter & Dart
-- Local storage: Hive / SharedPreferences
-- Provider or setState (for state management)
+- Stateless and Stateful widgets
-- Custom Widgets & Layouts
+- Custom components

-## 🤝 Contributing

-Pull requests are welcome.
-Feel free to fork the repository and improve it!
+- In-memory data handling (no persistent storage)

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).

-## 💡 Credits
+## 🙌 Credits

-Built with ❤️ in Flutter to learn budgeting apps and local storage handling.
+Built for learning Flutter UI basics and stateful widget patterns.